shumwaymark/sentinelcam/README.rst

     viewname, str, camera view name
-    timestamp, datetime, timestamp at the start of the event event, str, unique identifer for the event fps, int, pipeline FPS at start of event type, str, event type
+    timestamp, datetime, timestamp at the start of the event event, str, unique identifer for the event fps, int, pipeline velocity at start of event type, str, event type

 Event detail files always include a header row, with varying data structures depending on the type